Tuvan, Uriankhai in Russia

 What Are Their Lives Like?

-Most Tuvinians raise livestock for a living.
+Most Tuvans raise livestock for a living.
 They also hunt and do a limited amount of farming.
 Oats, barley, wheat, and millet are the principal crops raised.
-Recently, farmers from northern China have introduced the Tuvinians to vegetable farming.

-Many Tuvinians still live as nomadic shepherds, migrating seasonally with their herds.
+Many Tuvans live as nomadic shepherds, migrating seasonally with their herds.
 Those who inhabit the plains traditionally live in large felt tents called yurts.
-Those in Siberia usually live in round tents made from bark.
+Those in Russia’s Siberia usually live in round tents made from bark.

-The Tuvinian diet primarily consists of meat (mutton, beef, horse, goat, camel, reindeer, and wild game), fish, roots, cedar nuts, and dairy products.
-The Tuvinians enjoy drinking airag (fermented mare's milk) on special occasions.
+The Tuvan diet primarily consists of meat (mutton, beef, horse, goat, camel, reindeer, and wild game), fish, roots, cedar nuts, and dairy products.
+The Tuvans enjoy drinking airag (fermented mare's milk) on special occasions.

-The Tuvinian culture is noted for its rich, oral epic poetry.
-Tuvinians love music and play more than fifty different musical instruments.
+The Tuvan culture is noted for its epic poetry.
+Tuvans love music and play more than fifty different musical instruments.
 Traveling ensembles often perform outdoors.

 What Are Their Beliefs?

-The influence of Shamanism is still obvious among Tuvinians.
-Ceremonies are held on the seventh and forty-ninth days after someone's death.
+The influence of Shamanism is still obvious among Tuvans.
+They hold ceremonies on the seventh and forty-ninth days after someone's death.
 The soul is believed to remain in the body of the deceased for seven days, then depart for the "kingdom of the dead," reaching its ultimate destination on the forty-ninth day.

 What Are Their Needs?

-Until Tuva become a part of Russia, very few of the Tuvinian men and none of the women could read.
+Until Tuva become a part of Russia, very few of the men and none of the women could read.
+They still have educational needs.

 Prayer Points

-Ask the Lord to call people who are willing to go to Russia and share Christ with the Tuvinians.
+Ask the Lord to call people who are willing to share Christ with the Tuvans.

-Ask God to use Tuvinian believers to share the love of Jesus with their own people.
+Ask God to use Tuvan believers to share the love of Jesus with their own people.

-Pray that Christian radio and television broadcasts will be made available to the Tuvinians.
+Pray that Christian radio and television broadcasts will be made available to the Tuvans.

-Ask the Lord to raise up strong local churches among Tuvinians.
+Ask the Lord to raise up strong local churches among Tuvans that will plant more churches.